 At least two weeks before the end of classes (the earlier the better -- For thesis students other than "Exam Only" or "Degree Only" (neither of which is common), last practical day to defend thesis and secure electronic signatures on electronic Form 9 (thesis defense/exam).

 - IMPORTANT NOTE: Even NON-thesis students must schedule the above final exam, even though there may not be an oral defense.
 This is due to a bug in the Graduate School's processing.
 Non-thesis students can schedule their final exam thorough Stacy Lane in the CIT office.

-Approximately the last day of classes (meaning prior to final exams week) -- For thesis students, last day to deposit thesis, and to submit their certificate of completion of the web-based "Exit Questionnaire" at their scheduled deposit appointment.
-Do not miss your appointment, or you will not graduate at the end of this semester.
+Approximately the last day of classes (meaning prior to final exams week) -- For thesis students, last day to deposit thesis, and to submit their ETAF and Required Survey(s).
+The ETAF should be initiated no earlier than the day of a students defense through the plan of study portal.

 Again, for the official deadlines and dates for any of the above, in any given semester, click on this link --> Graduate School's Calendar.

 - Institutional Review Board (IRB) -- also called Human Research Protection Program -- provides approvals required in many CIT theses.
 If you are collected data via a survey instrument, you must get PRE-approval from Purdue IRB.
 Federal law requires such approval.
 You need to account for time to get IRB approval into your research project schedule.

 - The Purdue Libraries PRIMO Search Engine is a relatively new all-in-one search engine provided by the university libraries.
 It can be useful for your literature research and review.